YerongAI/Office-Tool/README.md

 But actually, it is only contains partial codes, (●ˇ∀ˇ●) so you can only use editor such as NotePad.

-Note: You CAN'T copy this codes to commercial use without my permisson!
+Note: You CAN'T copy this codes to use without my permisson!

 ### Help with localization